uselagoon/lagoon-cli/docs/commands/lagoon_delete_organization-deploytarget.md

 ### SEE ALSO

-* [lagoon add organization](lagoon_add_organization.md)	 - Add an organization, or add a group/project to an organization
+* [lagoon delete](lagoon_delete.md)	 - Delete a project, or delete notifications and variables from projects or environments